IsaacZheng99/programming-language-learning/C++/12-Static/Note.md

     3. **extern**:

         ```c++
-        //"extern" means it's going to look for the "s_Variable" in an external translation unit, which is called external lincage or external linking
+        //"extern" means it's going to look for the "s_Variable" in an external translation unit, which is called external linkage or external linking
         // Mian.cpp
         extern int s_Variable;
         // Static.cpp